 If you believe that photographs can’t make a difference, think again.
 Headshots became life-changers for one of my clients, Lisa.
 A couple of years ago, she celebrated her 50th birthday.
 Being a resolute person, she decided it was time for a bold move.
 She embraced her grey hair and her little wrinkles and cottoned to her new look.
 Cameras loved her, too!
 She didn’t just put her photographs on the wall, she had a bigger plan of turning her life around.
 And it worked!
-Today, Lisa is a sought-after lifestyle model and her face is found in a plethora of beauty magazines.
+Today, Lisa is a sought-after lifestyle model and her face is found in a plethora of beauty sites and TV shows.

 Maybe you, too, are destined to be another big name in acting or modeling, you just don’t know about it.
 Well, you’ll never know if you don’t give it a shot.
 And the first step toward your dreams come true is to get professional headshots.

 How Often to Update Your Headshots?